capricorn86/happy-dom/README.md

 The asynchronous DOM will add features like "fetch", "setTimeout", "setInterval" etc. on top of the synchronous DOM.

 An asynchronous DOM is useful when running scripts inside of it.
 This is usually done within a [VM context](https://nodejs.org/api/vm.html#vm_vm_createcontext_sandbox_options).
-See the "Manually Setup a VM Context" to see how to set this up.
+See the "Manually Setup a VM Context" section for an example on how to set this up.

-*Note: The asynchronous DOM a dependency to "node-fetch", so it will not be supported client side.*
+*Note: The asynchronous DOM has a dependency to "node-fetch", so it will not work client side.*

 ```javascript
 import { AsyncWindow } from 'happy-dom';